Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points

 Note how a low momentum dissipation limit ($a\to0$) always restores the isotropy of the system ($\phi=1$).
 In order to get a realistic solution, we demand the positivity of the squared quantities and the specific heat $c=T\,\partial_T s$.
 In addition, we require the vanishing of the line element in the IR at $T=0$, obtaining the following set of conditions:

 In the former the IR is at $r=\infty$, in the latter at $r=0$.
 The null energy condition (NEC) turns out to be fulfilled.

 In the $p=2$ case we find

 which reproduces Eq.\eqref{solution_single_axion_marginal} in the $a_x=0$ case.
-The consistency conditions follows form analogue considerations and are depicted in Fig.\ref{Parameters3d} -- the NEC is automatically satisfied.
+The consistency conditions follows from analogue considerations and are depicted in Fig.\ref{Parameters3d} -- the NEC is automatically satisfied.

-Even in this case, sending the momentum dissipation to zero restores the isotropy of the system. \\ One can easily check that the above solution reproduces the single axion one when $a_x=0$.
+Even in this case, sending the momentum dissipation to zero restores the isotropy of the system. \\ One can easily check that the above solution reproduces the single massless scalar one when $a_x=0$.